clayh7/Thesis/README.md

 Link to presentation: [here](https://drive.google.com/open?id=0ByrVEUyYZGdLWXhIenpndmQwRTA)

 # Thesis
-I set out to craft a MMO ARPG from scratch with my own custom C++ engine in 8 months.
+I set out to craft a Networked RPG from scratch with my own custom C++ engine in 8 months.
 All of the code, art, and design was made by me.

 Networking System Features: